-In which countries Makar Sankranti is celebrated?
+In which countries is Makar Sankranti celebrated?

 Why is it considered auspicious to donate on the day of Makar Sankranti?

-Who is worshipped on Makar Sankranti?
+Who is worshiped in Makar Sankranti?

 What did you learn today ?

-A lot of people would not know before reading this post that ‘ What is Makar Sankranti and why is Makar Sankranti celebrated ‘.
-But now you know about this.
-We have tried to give maximum information about Makar Sankranti related information in this post, but if you still have any questions, then you can tell us your question through a comment.
+Many people may not know before reading this post that ‘Why is Makar Sankranti celebrated?, But now you know about it.
+We have tried to give maximum information about Makar Sankranti in this post, but if you still have any questions, then you can tell us your question through Comment.